srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 [^1]: Untagged interface configuration also accepts frames with VLAN ID 0, aka null tag.
 We are not covering null tag cases here, since they are not that relevant.
 [^2]: Outer VLAN ID is 12, inner VLAN ID is 13.
+[^3]: The `any` keyword will change to `optional` in SR Linux 24.3.1 release.
+The configuration auto-upgrade should handle this for you if you are upgrading from an older release.

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js" async></script>